BIMA/anti-spoofing-face-recognition/README.md

 Also, this model only tested for recognizing real person and fake person from a photo through webcam.

 ### Blocker
-When I tried to download the smallest zip file from this [Google Drive](https://drive.google.com/drive/folders/1OW_1bawO79pRqdVEVmBzp8HSxdSwln_Z), I found the file was corrupted.
+When I tried to download the smallest zip file of CelebA dataset from this [Google Drive](https://drive.google.com/drive/folders/1OW_1bawO79pRqdVEVmBzp8HSxdSwln_Z), I found the file was corrupted.
 Hence, need to download whole zip to solve the issue.

 ## Tools